+PRINT Parent/Guardian Full Legal Name or Eligible Student Full Legal Name Parent/Guardian Signature or Eligible Student Signature

+Date

-PRINT Parent/Guardian Full Legal Name or Eligible Student Full Legal Name Parent/Guardian Signature or Eligible Student Signature Date Use of Student We ork in School Publications Occasionally, Odyssey Academy wishes to displa or other original work on the school's website, a ay or publish student artwork, photos taken by the student, a website affiliated or sponsored by the school (such as a Odyssey Academy agrees to use these student projects in Parents: Please circle one of the choices below : dent's name), (do give) (do not give) Odyssey Academy other original work in the manner described above.
-Parent Signature: Date:
+Use of Student Work in School Publications

+Occasionally, Odyssey Academy wishes to display or publish student artwork, photos taken by the student, or other original work on the school's website, a website affiliated or sponsored by the school (such as a classroom website), and in school publications.
+Odyssey Academy agrees to use these student projects in this manner.

+Parents: Please circle one of the choices below:

+I, parent of (student's name), (do give) (do not give) Odyssey Academy permission to use my child's artwork, photos, or other original work in the manner described above.

+Parent Signature:

+Date: